DontPushMeee/Smart-Glass-Challenge/README.md

 ## 🧠 7.
 SLU Task Evaluation (Task 2)

 For the time being, participating teams can evaluate their SLU models locally by simply calculating the **Accuracy** (i.e., the percentage of correctly answered multiple-choice questions) against the provided Dev set references.
 Since the metric is straightforward, a unified evaluation script is not provided at this stage.
+Baseline accuracy scores on the Dev set are provided in Section 8.

 We will release the standardized submission format requirements and integrate the official SLU scoring pipeline into this repository well before the test phase and leaderboard submission open.
 Please stay tuned.

 ## 📊 8.
 Reference Results

+The numbers below are reference baseline scores evaluated on the **official development (dev) set**.

+### Task 1 — TSA-ASR

-The numbers below are reference scores obtained by running the metrics in this toolkit on the output of **VibeVoice-ASR**.
-More reference results will be released in subsequent updates.
+The following scores are obtained by running the metrics in this toolkit on the output of [**VibeVoice-ASR**](https://github.com/microsoft/VibeVoice/blob/main/docs/vibevoice-asr.md).

-### Track 1 — Dyadic Dialogue Understanding
+#### Track 1 — Dyadic Dialogue Understanding

 | Metric                  | Value     |
 |-------------------------|-----------|